For our base-level privacy agreement, visit this link.

-The following privacy addendum is intended to provide modifications to our base privacy agreement specific to Gopher for Chrome Basic version.
-For additional privacy information related to Gopher for Chrome Basic, visit this link instead.
+The following privacy addendum is intended to provide modifications to our base privacy agreement specific to Gopher for Chrome Basic and Premium (Gopher Buddy) versions.

-What user information does Gopher Buddy collect and how does is student data privacy protected?
+What user information does Gopher Buddy collect and how is student data privacy protected?

-The Gopher Buddy extension -- part of Gopher for Chrome Premium -- only collects data on managed G Suite users who have it force-installed by a domain administrator, and it is only enabled for managed Chrome devices.
+The Gopher Buddy extension -- part of Gopher for Chrome Premium -- collects data on managed Google Workspace users who have it force-installed by a domain administrator, and it is enabled for managed Chrome devices.

 No functionality exists, and no data collection takes place for non-managed (e.g. non-school-owned) devices, or on personal Google accounts (i.e. gmail.com accounts).

-When data collection is taking place, the extension sends device usage session details — encrypted before transmission via https — to the service, where relevant fields in this data are encrypted again via private key and stored in a private big data analytics warehouse.
+When data collection is taking place, the extension sends device usage session details — encrypted before transmission via HTTPS — to the service, which stores data in an encrypted state in Big Query on GCP.
 For the purpose of meeting data privacy concerns, the information stored by the Gopher Buddy Datastore is limited to:

 - Device ID